abhiTronix/vidgear/README.md

 NetGear implements a high-level wrapper around [**PyZmQ**][pyzmq] python library that contains python bindings for [ZeroMQ](http://zeromq.org/) - a high-performance asynchronous distributed messaging library that aim to be used in distributed or concurrent applications.
 It provides a message queue, but unlike message-oriented middleware, a ZeroMQ system can run without a dedicated message broker.

-NetGear provides seamless support for bidirectional data transmission between receiver(client) and sender(server) through bi-directional synchronous messaging patterns such as zmq.PAIR _(ZMQ Pair Pattern)_ & zmq.REQ/zmq.REP _(ZMQ Request/Reply Pattern)_.
+NetGear provides seamless support for [bidirectional data transmission][netgear_bidata_wiki] between receiver(client) and sender(server) through bi-directional synchronous messaging patterns such as zmq.PAIR _(ZMQ Pair Pattern)_ & zmq.REQ/zmq.REP _(ZMQ Request/Reply Pattern)_.

-NetGear also supports real-time frame Encoding/Decoding compression capabilities for optimizing performance while sending the frames directly over the network, by encoding the frame before sending it and decoding it on the client's end automatically in real-time.
+NetGear also supports real-time frame [Encoding/Decoding compression capabilities][netgear_compression_wiki] for optimizing performance while sending the frames directly over the network, by encoding the frame before sending it and decoding it on the client's end automatically in real-time.

-For security, NetGear implements easy access to ZeroMQ's powerful, smart & secure Security Layers, that enables strong encryption on data, and unbreakable authentication between the Server and the Client with the help of custom certificates/keys and brings easy, standardized privacy and authentication for distributed systems over the network.
+For security, NetGear implements easy access to ZeroMQ's powerful, smart & secure Security Layers, that [enables strong encryption on data][netgear_security_wiki], and unbreakable authentication between the Server and the Client with the help of custom certificates/keys and brings easy, standardized privacy and authentication for distributed systems over the network.

-Best of all, NetGear can robustly handle Multiple Servers devices at once, thereby providing access to seamless Live Streaming of the multiple device in a network at the same time.
+Best of all, NetGear can robustly [handle Multiple Servers][netgear_multi_wiki] devices at once, thereby providing access to seamless Live Streaming of the multiple device in a network at the same time.

 **NetGear as of now seamlessly supports three ZeroMQ messaging patterns:**